We’re only human, so, naturally, we lose our keys.

 What sucks is when you lose the keys to your ATV and don’t know what to do?

-For some ATV’s and side by sides, losing a key is not a huge deal.
-For other ATVs, it sucks, and it’s not an easy fix.
+For some ATVs and side by sides, losing a key is not a huge deal.
+For others, it sucks, and it’s not an easy fix.

 The first thing you need to do is figure out what brand and what model ATV or side by side you have.

 Do you have a Yamaha, Kawasaki, Polaris, or Arctic Cat?
 If so, it won’t be so bad.
 All you need is a regular cut key or a new ignition switch.

 Do you own a Can-Am?
 It’ll be more involved.

 Yamaha, Kawasaki, Polaris, and Arctic Cat use what is called a “cut key.”
 It’s very similar to your house key, where a machine cuts the grooves into a blank key.

 Below is a picture of a blank key (right) and the key after it’s been cut (left).

 If you lost all your keys for this type it will require you to buy a new ignition system that comes with a set of new keys.

 You pop-out the old ignition, disconnect the wires, plug in a new ignition and lock it in.
 It’s as simple as that.